Get Free Access to Leading Smart Grid and Energy Systems Labs and Services

 The evaluation will be performed by the User Selection Panel, an international independent group of experts with diverse profiles (academia, industry) covering the different domains of the smart energy systems (power systems, ICT, etc.).
 In parallel, a technical and economic feasibility check for the potential lab implementation will be done by the addressed ERIGrid 2.0 infrastructures.

 Applications are submitted by User Groups (UG).
 A UG is a team of one or more researchers from one or more institutions/companies which is led by a so-called user group leader.
+Despite the fact that the user group implementing the project in the lab is normally composed by two researchers, one single researcher is also allowed.
+Unless fully justified, the maximum number must be always kept to three researchers getting access to the lab.

 The typical duration of a user project may vary from about one week up to one month.
 Longer stays up to two or three month are in principle possible but in such a case the targeted hosting infrastructure should be contacted in advance in order to check lab availability and potential budget restrictions.